Benefits and Allowances

 You may claim a refund on VAT for certain aids and appliances used by your child to help with independent living.
 The rule is that it must be specifically for your child and assist them in some way.

-Examples of eligible aids are:
+Examples of eligible aids and appliances include:

-• lifting seats and specified chairs designed for persons with disabilities
+• Lifting seats and specified chairs

 Further Information: https://www.revenue.ie/en/vat/repayments-to-unregistered-persons/disabled-persons/reclaim-vat-aids-appliances.aspx